Gamocosm/Gamocosm/README.md

 - Methods that "return things" should use `.error!` to mark a return value is an error.
 These errors should always be strings.
 - You can use `.error?` to check if a return value is an error. `nil` cannot be made an error.
 - These methods are defined on `Object` in `config/initializers/my_extensions.rb`
-- I prefer only throwing exceptions in "exceptional cases", not when I expect something to go wrong (e.g. user input).
+- Throw exceptions in "exceptional cases", when something is unexpected (e.g. bad user input *is* expected) or can't be handled without "blowing up"

 #### Important checks
 - `server.remote.exists?`: `!server.remote_id.nil?`